 If you’re making a definition deck, the app will attempt to pull up a definition in the same language as the word you entered.
-This, the app is not so good at.
-At least, not in Japanese anyway.
-You’d be better off adding your own definition here, but if the app can eventually pull from Japanese dictionaries like コトバンク or goo辞書, then it would be in fantastic shape.

 While Reji can be used for seven days for free, after that users need to subscribe for access.
 It’s a little pricey for a flash card app, even if it does do all of the heavy lifting.
 But, if you’d rather pay for convenience I don’t think anyone will blame you, since instant gifs and automatic audio is hard to pass up.